amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/asyncCustomerChatUX/README.md

         - `instanceId`: This is the id of the Amazon Connect instance you want to use.
 You can find this on the Amazon Connect console or when viewing the contact flow.
 For example, if the arn for your flow is 'arn:aws:connect:us-west-2:123456789012:instance/11111111-1111-1111-1111-111111111111/contact-flow/22222222-2222-2222-2222-222222222222', the instance id is '11111111-1111-1111-1111-111111111111'
         - `AmazonConnectS3BucketName`: This is the bucket that holds the chat transcripts for your Amazon Connect instance.
 You can find this in the Amazon Connect console when viewing the Data Storage section in your instance details.
 E.g. If your instance has connect-xxx/connect/instanceName/ChatTranscripts, enter 'connect-xxx'
         - `transcriptPath`: This is the path in the S3 bucket that contains the chat transcripts.
 You can find this in the Amazon Connect console when viewing the Data Storage section in your instance details.
 E.g. If your instance has connect-xxx/connect/instanceName/ChatTranscripts, enter 'connect/instanceName/ChatTranscripts'
-    - You do not need to make any change on the next two pages of the CloudFormation stack launch, but you will need to check the box to allow CloudFormation to create these resources for you.
+    - You do not need to make any change on the next two pages of the CloudFormation stack launch, but you will need to check the box to acknowledge that IAM resources will be created.

         | Region | Launch Button |
         | ------ | ------------- |